What Is An Induction Vaporizer

 Safety-wise, the SWITCH is a top-tier vape.
 The induction coil seems a little “in your face”, especially when you realize it can get up to 800°F for its “cleaning mode."
 But the coil itself cannot fire unless an induction cup is inside of it.
 Induction heating itself is very safe.
 Induction stoves can have their burners put on high, and if no metal pot or pan is on the burner, you can actually plant your hand right on the burner with no risk of injury.

 FINAL THOUGHTS ON INDUCTION VAPORIZERS

 Induction coils could be the new norm if their size can be conquered.

-The plusses of induction vaporizers are wonderful.
-The only downside I can identify is battery size.
+The pluses of induction vaporizers are wonderful.
+The only downside I can identify is battery size, and the fact that if you're a DynaVap induction user you have to have an extra device.
 The SWITCH has a beastly battery, which also happens to take up almost half of the vaporizer’s total weight and structure.
 Induction heating seems to lend itself to desktop vaporizers as a large amount of power is needed to adequately run the vaporizer (at least in this case).
 If a company can figure out a way to get induction heating into a portable unit, be it an enail or pen, they will run away with a large share of the vape market.
 Even heating of dry herb or concentrates, a safer way to induce heating, and wide temperature ranges make induction heating the future of vaporization.
 The real question is, can manufacturers fit this technology into a more portable unit to allow it to permeate a large portion of users?